yuebinhuang/node-express-rec-1/README.md

 - `main.ts` contains boilerplate code for setting up an Express app.
 In this file, we import our routes (which we defined in `routes.ts`) for our concepts.
 - The `public` directory contains code for rendering the basic frontend where we can test our backend API operations.
 You won't need to modify anything within this directory for the purposes of this prep.
 - The `framework` directory contains code for converting concept actions into Express handler functions.
 You shouldn't touch this.
 - The `concepts` directory is where you define and implement your concepts.
-Add a new `.ts` file for each concept.
+Add a new `.ts` file for each concept, where you'll add your concept actions.
 If you add new concepts (which we are NOT doing in this prep), remember to add the REST API definitions of the necessary actions as routes in `routes.ts` and add your concept to your app definition in `app.ts`.
 You'll also need to update `public/util.ts` with your new operations to be able to test them.

 ## Running the code